mbr/flask-nav/docs/advanced-topics.rst

 .. code-block:: python

-    class UserGreeting(Label):
+    class UserGreeting(Text):
         def __init__(self):
             pass

         @property
-        def title(self):
+        def text(self):
             return 'Hello, {}'.format('bob')

 Note that when subclassing :class:`.NavigationItem`, renderers will most likely not have a default rendering method.
-By subclassing :class:`.Label` in the example, existing methods on renderers for the label class can be used, as visitors will go up the full inheritance chain when a visitor for the current class cannot be found.
+By subclassing :class:`.Text` in the example, existing methods on renderers for the text class can be used, as visitors will go up the full inheritance chain when a visitor for the current class cannot be found.